Geosynchronous/P6-Mobile-Portfolio/README.md

     }
 ```

 - **I think that if I change the code to do all the READS first, and then all the WRITES after, it will not cause as many repetitve FSL's to occur.
-To do this, I will need two for loops, and need to create an array to cache `newwidth` so it can be accessed in the WRITE for loop, also `dx` is declared in two seperate functions, so I will change the later to `newDx` for clarity purposes:**
+To do this, I will need two for loops, and need to create an array to cache `newwidth` so it can be accessed in the WRITE for loop:**

 ```
  // Resize Pizzas Fix 7: